abhishek-ep19/CFI_Elec_Club_mini_task_4/README.md

 ### [ 1.
 Raspberry Pi radio](https://www.instructables.com/id/Raspberry-Pi-Radio/)
 Rotary encoder==> ESP32==> Audio amplifier==> Speaker
 <br />First we have to check whether all parts are working individually or not.
 <br />For rotary encoder connect VCC of rotary encoder to pin 1 and gnd to pin 9, clk to pin 5 & DT (Data transfer) pin  to pin 7 of rotary encoder.
 We can also check it with ESP32 connecting its VCC and GND respectively and for DT and clk pin we can program ESP32.
+Since we have to check Volume button also we can check it by running code in RPi/ESP32 and receiving values on serial monitor.

 ```